Is Fibromyalgia a Disability in Ontario?

 What Fibromyalgia Disability Benefits Are Available in Canada?

 About three percent of all Canadians suffer from Fibromyalgia in varying levels of severity.
 Compared to many other diseases, this is a high number and means that nearly one-million Canadian citizens suffer from the disorder, which can sometimes reach debilitating levels of pain.
-One thing we are often asked is, is there a fibromyalgia disability living allowance in Canada.
+One thing we are often asked is, is there a fibromyalgia disability living allowance in Canada?
 It is possible to receive benefits for Fibromyalgia disability in Canada under specific conditions.
+Fibromyalgia does qualify for a disability tax credit and other benefits that can provide financial support ranging from $1,600 to $50,000.
 But what exactly is the condition and how does it appear in sufferers?

 One of the medically baffling aspects of Fibromyalgia is that it typically appears as a group of unrelated symptoms and is often misdiagnosed.
 In general, sufferers experience mood changes, memory difficulty, chronic pain and fatigue.
 The only upside is that the malady does not cause permanent joint disability, nor does it cause death.
 That’s small comfort, however, for anyone who is unfortunate enough to face the disease.